Here’s when the new apartments going up in downtown Santa Rosa will be available to lease

 Santa Rosa city officials have worked to bring more housing options to downtown over the last decade with multiple apartment complexes either in development or under construction.

-Developers such as Hugh Futrell, Phoenix Development, and Rogal Projects, among others, have been working with the city on similar projects such as the Pullman Lofts, Caritas Homes and the Cannery development.
+Developers such as Hugh Futrell and Phoenix Development, among others, have been working with the city on similar projects such as the Pullman Lofts, Caritas Homes and the Cannery development.

+The apartment complex at 888 Fourth Street also completed construction back in December and has started leasing units as well.

 The Mendocino Ave. project was initially approved by the city in 2018.
 Demolition of the buildings that previously occupied the two lots where the apartments now sit was completed in time for construction to begin in March 2023.